Jennifer E. Murphy

 Jennifer earned her law degree, cum laude, from Stetson University College of Law in May 2000, where she served as an articles & symposia editor for the Stetson Law Review and received the West Publishing Company Award for Outstanding Scholastic Achievement at graduation.
+In May, 2016, she completed her LL.M. in Taxation degree from Boston University School of Law.
 Prior to attending law school, Jennifer received her Bachelor of Arts degree from the University of South Florida, where she majored in English and minored in Criminology.
-Jennifer is currently pursuing her LL.M. in Taxation from Boston University School of Law and expects to earn her degree in May of 2016.

 Jennifer lives in Tampa with her husband, Joe, a professional musician, and their two young daughters.

 - Federal income taxation